valiton/aws-assume-role/README.md

 ## Installation

 `npm i @valiton/aws-assume-role --save-dev`

 ## Usage in Script

 The `env` command (standard in most shells) allows to run command with certain environment variables.
 (If you are unsure you can test if `env` is available by running `which env`).
+This package expects valid aws credentials, which have permission to assume the role in the environment.

-You can the call commands that in the context of an assumed role with the following pattern.
+You can the call commands that run in the context of an assumed role with the following pattern.

 ```sh
 env [NAME=VALUE ...] command [arg ...]